NET WORTH: $18.4 billion

 FUNDING AREAS: Education, Health, Community Development, Environment

 Along with his wealth, Dalio's philanthropy has also increased by leaps and bounds since he founded his family foundation in 2003.
-In 2005, he was doing $3.8 million in grants, followed by $5.6 and $8.9 million in 2006 and 2007, respectively.
-In 2008, it increased to $15 million, and hovered slightly above that the next couple years before jumping to a whopping $44 million in 2011.
-In 2013, meanwhile, that number soared to $109 million and a statement from the the Dalio Foundation reported that it gave away $119 million in 2014.
+In 2005, he was doing $3.8 million and by 2008, it increased to $15 million, and a whopping $44 million in 2011.
+Since 2013, it has given away over $100 million per year.

 EDUCATION: Education is one of Dalio's main philanthropic passions, and where much of his money goes.
-In Connecticut especially, you'd be hard-pressed to find a private or charter school that hasn't received money from his foundation.
+In Connecticut especially, one would be hard-pressed to find a private or charter school that has not received money from his foundation.
 St. Luke's School is the biggest winner here, having received somewhere in the neighborhood of $2.7 million.
-The Brunswick School and Greenwich Country Day have also received over a million each, Achievement First, a charter school system, has received more than $2 million between 2012 and 2013 alone, and numerous others that have gotten more token donations, usually in the $5,000-$10,000 range, though they are often recurring.
+The Brunswick School and Greenwich Country Day have also received over a million each.
+Achievement First, a charter school system, has received more than $2 million between 2012 and 2013 alone, and numerous others that have gotten more token donations, usually in the $5,000-$10,000 range, though they are often recurring.

 When it comes to higher education, the big winners are Harvard (at least $38.1M), NYU's Tisch School (at least $4.5M), Johns Hopkins (at least $11M), Duke (at least $2M), Marymount California University ($1M in 2013), Tsinghua University (at least $10M), and the Maharishi University of Management in Iowa, though some of this money, like the donations to Johns Hopkins, is more appropriately placed under health giving.
-Smaller donations have also been made to Yale, Rutgers, Stanford, American University, and the University of Pennsylvania.
+He has also made smaller donations to Yale, Rutgers, Stanford, American University, and the University of Pennsylvania.

 HEALTH: The Dalios' giving in the health arena is considerably different than most major philanthropists.
-Yes, they've made a dozens of donations to cancer fighting organizations, children's and other specialty hospitals, but these are generally token gifts that rarely exceed $25,000, and all told, amount to no more than a few hundred thousand dollars--nothing more than a drop in their proverbial philanthropic bucket.
+While they have made a dozens of donations to cancer fighting organizations, children's and other specialty hospitals, but these are generally token gifts that rarely exceed $25,000, and all told, amount to no more than a few hundred thousand dollars.

-Health Corps, an organization that focuses on nutrition, particularly for youth, has received sums over the years, but the Dalios' real focus is on the mental aspect, and mind/body wellness, which makes sense, considering that in his book, “Principles by Ray Dalio,” Dalio credits meditation with piloting him toward astonishing wealth and success.
-The major recipient here is the David Lynch Foundation in Fairfield, Iowa, which has received at least $13 million, focuses on the benefits of transcendental meditation in reducing stress and improving cognitive development, creating a tie-in between health and education.
+Health Corps, an organization that focuses on nutrition, particularly for youth, has received sums over the years, but the Dalios' real focus is on the mental aspect, and mind/body wellness, which makes sense, considering that in his book, Principles, Dalio credits meditation with piloting him toward astonishing wealth and success.
+The major recipient here is the David Lynch Foundation in Fairfield, Iowa, which has received at least $13 million, promotes the benefits of transcendental meditation in reducing stress and improving cognitive development, creating a tie-in between health and education.
 Another major recipient on this front is the World Community for Christian Meditation.
 The London-based organization has received around $1 million.

-Fitting in with Dalio's passion for transcendental meditation, the Dalios are strong supporters of research and treatment for mental illness, particularly bipolar disorder.
+Aligning with Dalio's passion for transcendental meditation, the Dalios are strong supporters of research and treatment for mental illness, particularly bipolar disorder.
 The Foundation for Education and Research on Mental Illness has received more than $1.7 million, the Sheppard and Enoch Pratt Foundation has received at least $400,000 for a bipolar research initiative, and the Center for Environmental Therapeutics has received $250,000, also for a bipolar initiative.
 Smaller grants have gone mostly to Connecticut area hospitals and foundations for mental health treatment, and those major donations to Johns Hopkins were directed toward their Mood Disorders Center.
-Also in the mental health arena, the Alzheimer's Drug Discovery Foundation has been supported.
-People with disabilities, whether veterans or otherwise, have also benefitted under the aegises of the recipients Sail to Prevail and Lead the Way.
+Also in the mental health arena is the Alzheimer's Drug Discovery Foundation.

 Recently, Dalio has moved into other more conventional health outfits, and gave $30 million to support projects and research across the New York-Presbyterian Healthcare System.